-Pachacamac used to be a sacred and ceremonial place established roughly at the beginning of the Christian era, where thousands of pilgrims have come with their offerings to consult the oracle of Pachacamac that is believed to watch the past, the future, and the destiny.
-Today, the site is located 40 kilometers outside of Lima, in the valley of the Lurín River.
-It lies adjacent to the Pan American highway, on the coast of the Pacific Ocean.
+Pachacamac used to be a sacred and ceremonial place established roughly in the beginning of the Christian era, where thousands of pilgrims have come with their offerings to consult the oracle of Pachacamac that is believed to watch the past, the future and the destiny.
+Today, the site is located 40 kilometres outside of Lima, in the valley of the Lurín River.
+It lies adjacent to the Pan American highway, at the coast of the Pacific Ocean.

 Our guided tour of Pachacamac presents the pyramidal temples and enclosures built by various Pre-Columbian cultures including the Incas.
 We visit the temples to the Sun god and of the Virgins of the Sun (Acllahuasi).
 The site museum holds the idol of the god Pachacamac.
 This place is considered sacred and part of the mystical axis of the world.

-The tour includes a bus trip through the streets of Barranco.
-Barranco is a charming part of Lima with colonial architecture and the famous Bridge of Sighs, the beaches of Costa Verde, the Ecological Reserve of the Villa of the Marshes and spectacular views of the Pacific Ocean, crossing the southern route of the Panamerican highway.
+The tour includes a bustrip through the streets of Barranco, a charming part of Lima with colonial architecture with the famous Bridge of Sighs, the beaches of Costa Verde, the Ecological Reserve of the Villa of the Marshes and spectacular views of the Pacific Ocean, crossing the southern route of the Panamerican highway.

-Returns: Around 01.30 pm for the morning tour / 06.30 pm in the case of the afternoon tour to your hotel or another place in Miraflores
+Returns: Around 01.30 pm for the morning tour / 06.30 pm in the case of the afternoon tour to your hotel or other place in Miraflores